Classification of translation invariant topological Pauli stabilizer codes for prime dimensional qudits on two-dimensional lattices: Proof

-Therefore, $\theta$ maps from the set of all topological charges to $\FF_p$, which is a quadratic form on the $\FF_p$-vector space $\coker \epsilon$. \footnote{ The definition of a quadratic form~\cite{Kniga} requires that its polar form $S(e,e') = \theta(e+e')-\theta(e)-\theta(e')$ be bilinear over $\FF_p$.
+Therefore, $\theta$ is well defined on the set of all topological charges (equivalence classes of excitations).
+In fact, $\theta$ is a quadratic form on the $\FF_p$-vector space $\coker \epsilon$. \footnote{ The definition of a quadratic form~\cite{Kniga} requires that its polar form $S(e,e') = \theta(e+e')-\theta(e)-\theta(e')$ be bilinear over $\FF_p$.
 This is true, and in fact one can show that this modular $S$ is precisely the commutation relation of all logical operators of the finite dimensional stabilizer code on any sufficiently large but finite 2-torus.
 In particular, $S$ is nondegenerate.
-One can classify the quadratic forms $\theta$ based only on the fact that it is $\FF_p$-valued and $S$ is nondegenerate, and the result is in Introduction. } If $\theta(e) = 0$, we call $e$ a {\bf boson}. \begin{lemma}[Cor.~III.20 of \cite{HFH2018}] If $\coker \epsilon \neq 0$, then there exists a nontrivial excitation $e$ such that $\theta(e) = 0$, i.e., a nontrivial boson exists. \end{lemma}
+One can classify the quadratic forms $\theta$ based only on the fact that it is $\FF_p$-valued and $S$ is nondegenerate, and the result is in Introduction. } If $\theta(e) = 0$, we call $e$ a {\bf boson}. \begin{lemma}[Cor.~III.20 of \cite{HFH2018}] If $\coker \epsilon \neq 0$, then there exists a nontrivial excitation $e \notin \im \epsilon$ such that $\theta(e) = 0$, i.e., a nontrivial boson exists. \end{lemma}